Financial-Times/origami-website/_tutorials/manual-build.md

 ---
-title: The manual build process
+title: Include Components Using a Package Manager (Bower/npm)
 description: A step-by-step tutorial which teaches you how to use Origami components via a package manager, compiling them on your local machine.
 cta: Learn how to build web pages with locally-installed Origami components